lsst-dm/dmtn-056/describing-datasets.rst

         A :py:class:`DataUnitTypeSet` that defines the :ref:`DatasetRefs <DatasetRef>` corresponding to this :ref:`DatasetType`.

-    .. py:attribute:: meta
+    .. py:attribute:: storageClass

         Read-only instance attribute.

-        A :py:class:`DatasetMetatype` subclass (not instance) that defines how this :ref:`DatasetType` is persisted.
+        A :py:class:`StorageClass` subclass (not instance) that defines how this :ref:`DatasetType` is persisted.

 SQL Representation
 ^^^^^^^^^^^^^^^^^^